A Brief Introduction to the Value of Corporate Security for Non-Security Professionals

 Created By: Bob Hayes, Managing Director and Kathleen Kotwica, Ph.D., EVP and Chief Knowledge Strategist, Security Executive Council

 Have you ever wondered how companies prevent or respond to issues that could result in injured or killed employees, damaged or lost assets, law suits, regulatory fines, or loss of important corporate information?
-Most the Fortune 500 companies have experienced these types of incidents and many have established a corporate security department to minimize the impact and losses from these kinds of issues.
+Most Fortune 500 companies have experienced these types of incidents, and many have established a corporate security department to minimize the impact and losses they bring.

 Business activities that managers have overseen for years have recently become more complex and potentially damaging.
 Examples include:

-• Corporate travel to new countries to buy materials or considering selling products to.
+- Corporate travel to new countries to buy materials or negotiate sales.

-• Keeping others from stealing new innovations, secrets to operating success or even customer lists.
+- Potential theft of new innovations, secrets to operating success or customer lists.

-• Government regulations and requirements are more wide-spread and onerous.
-They often carry significant penalties for things such as failing to protect employees, products, property and computer systems that take significant time and resources and can result in unwanted costs and publicity.
+- More widespread and onerous government regulations and requirements.
+These may carry significant penalties for things such as failing to protect employees, products, property and computer systems that take significant time and resources and can result in unwanted costs and publicity.

 What is residual risk?